sachiniyer/cluster-wiki/docs/software/networking.md

 #### Exit Nodes

 This is the tailscale term for machines that advertise themselves as being able to forward your traffic through them.
-I actually use [a rapsberry pi](https://playground.sachiniyer.com) for this purpose. ~~I also connect that raspberry pi to my preferred VPN, so that anytime I want a VPN connection, I don't have to use an external application.
-I can also add a VPN connection very quickly to any node just by configuring it to use the exit node.~~ I put VPNs on the cluster itself so it is a lot easier to choose which ones I want.
-I also am considering putting exit nodes directly on the cluster.
+I actually use [a rapsberry pi](https://playground.sachiniyer.com) for this purpose.
+I am working on a good way to integrate Mullvad VPN with Headscale.

 #### TLS

 Handling TLS is a bit tricky.
 I prefer to do ssl termination on the cluster or end machine instead of the entrance node itself, This way, I can keep the traffic encrypted while traveling to machine as well as take advantage of cool tools like [cert-manager](https://cert-manager.io/).
-On nginx, you use a combination of proxy_pass and SNI (Server Name Indication) to get your packets going to the right place.
-You can also configure Traefik (my ingress of choice) and Nginx (my other ingress of choice) to accept proxy_passed packets.
-Also depending on the Load Balancer that you are using, you may have to configure that to accept proxy_passed packets as well.
+On nginx, you use a combination of `proxy_pass` and SNI (Server Name Indication) to get your packets going to the right place.
+You can also configure Traefik (my ingress of choice) and Nginx (my other ingress of choice) to accept `proxy_passed` packets.
+Also depending on the Load Balancer that you are using, you may have to configure that to accept `proxy_passed` packets as well.

 #### Domain Names

-Another requirement for this project was to be able to seperate internal and external tools.
+Another requirement for this project was to be able to separate internal and external tools.
 I do this through whitelisting domains at the entrance nodes.
 Instead of blindly forwarding all the traffic from \*.sachiniyer.com, I instead just forward the tools I want available to the world.
 Traffic that reaches the entrance nodes with those domains will be allowed into the tailnet.
+This is handled by a script that reads my dns configuration from AWS Route53.

 All traffic with other domains will have to be generated from inside the tailnet.
 You can make this easier with a quick change to resolv.conf to point traffic from your domain to the magicDNS of the cluster.
 This results in a clear separation of internal and external tools.
 You could also configure your dns record to only have the whitelisted domains as well.